stormchaserroleplaying/stormchaserRPG/Talents/Bard/Performances/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 80 Character Points<br>**Prerequisite:** Inspire Greatness
 *"I once saw a man thrown across the room by a rampaging golem.
-He stood up, wiped the blood from his mouth, and said, "I can do this all day."*
+He stood up, wiped the blood from his mouth and said, "I can do this all day".*

 Your can inspire tremendous heroism in a number of willing creatures (including yourself) within 30 feet equal to your Charisma modifier.
 To inspire heroics, all of the targets must be able to see and hear you.
 Inspired creatures gain a +1d morale bonus to their defences.
 The effect lasts for as long as the targets are able to witness the performance.